practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 > Curry is called a declarative language, because computed results are independent of the time and order of evaluation, which simplifies reasoning on programs.
 Side effects can be modeled as “IO” operations, i.e., a declarative description of what to do.
 Operations are constructed by expressions only, there are no statements or instructions, and every binding to a variable is immutable.

-Again, we see the phenomenon of multiple implementations: PAKCS, KiCS2, Curry2Go and MCC: https://www.curry-lang.org/implementations/overview/, with MCC being already dead: http://danae.uni-muenster.de/curry/
+Again, we see the phenomenon of multiple implementations: PAKCS, KiCS2, Curry2Go and MCC: https://www.curry-lang.org/implementations/overview/, with MCC being dead already: http://danae.uni-muenster.de/curry/

 And again, same like [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury#mercury), also Curry is a "purely declarative" programming language (*).